cap-js/docs/java/cds-data.md

 ```

 You can compare the data represented as [structured data](/java/cds-data#structured-data), results of the CQN statements or arguments of event handlers.
-To do a comparison, `CdsDiffProcessor` requires the following in the data maps to compare:
+To do a comparison with the `CdsDiffProcessor`, the data maps to be compared need to adhere to the following requirements:

-- entities must include full set of primary keys
+- the data map must include values for all key elements
-- names of the elements must match the elements of the entity type
+- the names in the data map must match the elements of the entity
-- associations must be represented as [nested structures and associations](/java/cds-data#nested-structures-and-associations) according to the associations` cardinalities.
+- associations must be represented as [nested structures and associations](/java/cds-data#nested-structures-and-associations) according to the associations` cardinalities

 The [delta representation](/java/working-with-cql/query-api#deep-update-delta) of collections is also supported.
 Results of the CQN statements fulfill these conditions if the type [that comes with the result](/java/working-with-cql/query-execution#introspecting-the-row-type) is used instead of the entity type.

-You run the comparison by calling the `process()` method and supplying new and old image of the data as a `Map` (or a collection of them) and the type of the compared entity:
+To run the comparison, call the `process()` method and provide new and old state of the data as a `Map` (or a collection of them) and the type of the compared entity:

 ```java
 List<Map<String, Object>> newImage;